microchip-pic-avr-examples/pic18f56q24-getting-started-with-mvio-mplab-mcc/README.md

 <br><img src="images/INTERRUPT-TABLE.png">

-The figure above shows what it looks like when the RDY interrupt is enabled.
+the figure above provides a screenshot illustrating what it should look like when the VDDIO2RDYIF is enabled in MCC

 ### Code
 To implement using code, an Interrupt Service Routine (ISR) and Interrupt manager were added.